Inflationary universe in the presence of a minimal measurable length: Inflation and Minimal Length

 \subsection{Perturbation}

 The most interesting aspect of the inflationary scenario is that the scenario predicts quantum perturbation in the very early times of the universe evolution.
 There are three types of perturbation known as scalar, vector, and tensor perturbations, and the most important ones are scalar and tensor perturbations.
 Scalar fluctuations become seeds for cosmic microwave background (CMB) anisotropies or for large scale structure (LSS) formation.
 Therefore, by measuring the spectra of the CMB anisotropies and density distribution, the corresponding primordial perturbations could be determined.
-Employing the amplitude of scalar perturbations from \cite{Campo}, the scalar spectra index is read as \cite{Riotto}
+We briefly explain the situation.
+Involving only the scalar perturbation in metric, one has